charlesl46/lemonde/README.md

 # lemonde
-A python lib to access lemonde newspaper
+A python lib to access lemonde newspaper articles

+## Usage